jhpyle/docassemble/_docs/docker.md

 # <a name="single server arrangement"></a>Single-server arrangement

 **docassemble** is [available on Docker Hub].
-You can download and run the image by doing:
+You can download and run the image from the command line.

+To get a command line on [Windows], run [Windows PowerShell].

+To get a command line on a Mac, run [Terminal].

+From the command line, simply enter:

 {% highlight bash %}
 docker run -d -p 80:80 jhpyle/docassemble